 7. Museums And Temple Tours

 Pattaya has lots of incredible museums and serene religious destinations that pull tourists all-round the year.
 Exploring these places is among the best things to do in Pattaya with family.
 In fact, no Pattaya holiday can be complete without exploring Art in Paradise – one of the super cool attractions in Pattaya.
 This is not a normal art gallery.
 Rather, one in which the tourists can see super cool 3D paintings.
-One can also add Ripley’s Believe It Or Not in the list and explore the ghost trains, red trains, aquariums, wax works, and haunted adventures.
+One can also add Ripley’s Believe It Or Not to the list and explore the ghost trains, red trains, aquariums, waxworks, and haunted adventures.

 Pattaya also has some absolutely peaceful religious places to visit, such as Big Buddha Hill and Sanctuary of Truth.
 Wat Phra Khao Yai or Big Buddha Hill has a stunning statue of Lord Buddha overlooking the entire Pattaya city.
-Sanctuary of Truth, on the other hand, is a breathtaking temple reflecting history and heritage of Pattaya.
+Sanctuary of Truth, on the other hand, is a breathtaking temple reflecting the history and heritage of Pattaya.

 Suggested for: Families, couples, and bachelors

 - Art in Paradise: 9:00 am – 9:00 pm